thainararogerio/LCDGeniusGame/README.md

 # MicroconGeniusGame
-Here you can find two forms of the genius game for a PIC microcontrollers: one is for a `LCD display`, the other is for a `7-segments display`.
+Here you can find two forms of the genius game for a PIC microcontrollers: one is for an `LCD display` and the other is for a `7-segments display`.
 __Language__: C.
 __Platform__: Microcon.